Agentic orchestration: the manager pattern that's reshaping B2B AI

 What's actually shipped, with numbers

 - Sierra (customer-experience platform, $10B valuation Sept 2025).
-Chime: resolution rate moved from 40% to 70%+.
-Hertz: deflection rate from 10% to 70%+ in six weeks.
+Chime: resolution rate 40% to 70%+.
+Hertz: deflection rate 10% to 70%+ in six weeks.

 - Santander + Visa launched Latin America's first end-to-end AI-agent payment system in March 2026.